 One reason that the federal minimum wage provokes continuing controversy is that it doesn’t automatically adjust to the rising cost of living.
 “This means it is completely dependent upon political negotiations, and its level depended upon which forces had power,” explains Stephanie Luce, the chairperson and a professor in the School of Labor and Urban Studies at City University of New York.

-Since the first federal minimum wage was set in 1938, it has been raised 22 times by 12 different presidents.
+Since the first federal minimum wage was set in 1938, it has been raised more than 22 times.
 The history of the federal minimum wage is one of political struggle and labor conflict, and it actually begins in Europe, at least a century before the law was passed in the United States.

 Here are some of highlights.